DevExpress/devextreme-documentation/concepts/05 Widgets/TreeView/30 Customize Node Appearance.md

 ---

-If you use jQuery alone, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup.
-To apply the markup to the **TreeView** nodes, use the [itemTemplate](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#itemTemplate') callback function.
+If you use jQuery, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup for tabs.
+To apply this markup, use the **itemTemplate** callback function as shown in the following code:

     <!--JavaScript-->$(function() {
         $("#treeViewContainer").dxTreeView({